RinkiyaKeDad/personal-website/content/talks.md

 ---
-title: "Talks" # in any language you want
+title: "Speaking" # in any language you want
 layout: "speaking" # is necessary
-url: "/talks"
+url: "/speaking"
 # description: "Description for Search"
-summary: "talks"
+summary: "speaking"
 showToc: false
 TocOpen: false
 draft: false